 From LED Christmas lights to DIY wrapping paper, celebrate the holidays sustainably with these eco-friendly tips.

-Let your heart—and conscious—be light this holiday season by having yourself a sustainable merry little Christmas.
+Let your heart — and conscience — be light this holiday season by having yourself a sustainably merry little Christmas.

 The environmental impact of the holidays